 Puneet joined Watsi on October 19th, 2013.
 36 other people also joined Watsi on that day!
-Puneet's most recent donation traveled 1,800 miles to support Chenda, a three-year-old from Cambodia, for surgery to repair her hip dysplasia.
+Puneet's most recent donation traveled 1,800 miles to support Hannfa, a future lawyer from Cambodia, to fund fracture surgery for his leg.

 Puneet has funded healthcare for 106 patients in 13 countries.